OlineRanum/3D-LEX_Controller/README.md

 🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍
-# The 3🍍-LEX Control System
+# The Pineapple Pipeline
 🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍🍍

-The README for the 3🍍-LEX Control System repository is structured to provide practical guidance on managing data acquisition pipelines.
+The README for the Pineapple Piple repository is structured to provide practical guidance on managing data acquisition pipelines.
 It covers essential topics such as launching servers in a Windows environment, WebSocket communication, OSC server handles/functions, TCP socket communication, and includes helpful pipeline illustrations.
 Each section offers straightforward instructions and insights, making it easier for developers, researchers, and enthusiasts to understand and utilize the system effectively.

 ### Project Hardware
+- Vicon System:
-- Vicon Vero Cameras: Utilized for motion capture purposes.
+   - Vero Cameras: Utilized for motion capture purposes.
-- StretchSense Gloves: Employed for hand motion tracking.
+   - Flir Blackfly: Records video data.
+   - Lock: Synchronizes Vicon Camera recordings.
-- iPhone: Used as a device for communication and potentially for additional data input.
+- iPhone: Used as a device for communication, ARKit recordings of face animations and video.
+- Razer KiyoPro: Records video data (can be replaced with any other webcam).

 ### External Software
 In addition to our custom scripts, the project relies on the following software tools:
-- Shogun Live: Integrated for motion capture and potentially for controlling the Hand Engine.
+- Shogun Live: Integrated for motion capture.
-- Hand Engine: Directly controlled through Shogun Live, likely used for hand motion analysis.
+- Shogun Post: Integrated for playing back motion capture data.
 - Live Link Face: Utilized for facial motion capture and communication.
+- OBS: Utilized for recording video data.

 ### External Software Communication summary:
 - Shogun API: Used to communicate with Shogun Live, facilitating control and data exchange.
 - Live Link Face OSC Protocol: Employed to communicate with Live Link Face, enabling data transfer and synchronization.
-- Hand Engine Integration: Coordinated through Shogun Live, suggesting potential integration with the overall motion capture system.
+- OBS Websocket Server: Used to start and stop recordings within the OBS software.
+   - OBS Source Record Plugin: Used to add extra cameras in OBS software.

 ### Usage in Windows
 In windows, double click the job.bat script to launch all servers simultaneously.
 Communicate with the system by using the websocket.
+If Shogun Post is turned off, then it will be ignored (no playbacks of mocap data in the software).

 ---